View of Ruined Abbey, Painshill Park, Surrey, UK

 The Crystal Grotto

-Crystal grotto Painshill Park, Surrey, UK
+two boys looking inside the Crystal Grotto Painshill Park, Surrey, UK

-The Crystal Grotto is open from 10:30am, apart from Mondays.
+The Crystal Grotto is closed on Mondays.

 The Gothic Temple

-Gothic temple Painshill Park, Surrey, UK
+Gothic Temple Painshill Park, Surrey, UK

 Getting to Painshill Park